Home > Tyne & Wear > South Shields > Great North Run

 Travelling to the race start.
 The race start is about a 15 minute walk from Haymarket in Newcastle upon Tyne city centre.
 There is a Metro station and bus station at Haymarket, as well as buses going to nearby Eldon Square bus station and many on-street bus stops.

-Shuttle bus services will also be running to Haymarket and Barras Bridge from the finish area in South Shields – see the race start map attached below for details.
+Shuttle bus services will also be running to Haymarket (St Mary’s Place and Percy Street) and Barras Bridge from the finish area in South Shields – see the race start map for details.
 Parking is free all day on Sundays at the Metro stations marked with a “P” on the Metro map (except at Heworth, which is £1.20 all day).

 Metro trains, buses and traffic will be extremely busy, so please leave plenty of time to get to the race start.

-Details of opening arrangements at Jesmond and Haymarket Metro stations are shown on the race start map attached below.
+Details of opening arrangements at Jesmond and Haymarket Metro stations are shown on the race start map.
 Closing times may vary depending on the operational requirements on the day.

 Advice for spectators